MIDSUMMER CONSERVATORY PROGRAMME

 Participants must have turned 16 prior to the start of the course (no later than July 1).
 Prospective applicants who will turn 16 after July 1 should wait to apply until the next application cycle.

-• The 2024 Midsummer Conservatory Program fees are:
+• The 2026Midsummer Conservatory Programme fees are $7,100.

-Tuition $3,500
+Tuition $3,675

 Accommodation

-including a single private room and breakfast, lunch and dinner)
+(including a single private room and breakfast, lunch and dinner)

-Total Fees Payable to BADA $6,800
+Total Fees Payable to BADA $7,100

 On acceptance, in order to hold their place, applicants will need to pay a non-refundable deposit of US$500.
 The balance of the fees will be due in two installments with final payment due by the end of May.

 All fees are payable in US dollars.
-Please note, in addition to the fees payable to BADA, participants are responsible for their own airfare, ground transportation to and from the airports and spending money while on the program (including the purchase of snacks at weekends).
+Please note, in addition to the fees payable to BADA, participants are responsible for their own airfare, ground transportation to and from the airports and spending money while on the programme (including the purchase of snacks at weekends).

-Midsummer Conservatory Programs Refund Policy
+Midsummer Conservatory Programme Refund Policy

-If the program is canceled by BADA due to circumstances beyond our control, all fees, with the exception of the application fee, will be refunded.
+If the programme is canceled by BADA due to circumstances beyond our control, all fees, with the exception of the application fee, will be refunded.
 BADA accepts no responsibility for personally incurred expenses such as flights or pre-booked ground transportation.

 Financial Assistance